metal-crow/Inventory-Watcher/README.md

  * `/ItemAdd`: Add item to inventory
  * `/ItemUpdate`: Update item info, given primary key
  * `/ItemDelete`: Delete item, given primary key
+ * `/ItemAlert`: Send an email that the given item needs to be restocked
  * `/`: Serve client html/js view
  * `/public`: Serve everything in the selected folder as static